The Inside-Out Approach®

 - Qualifying the Prospect: Having reviewed the Confidential Candidate Brief and obtained an appreciation of the prospect’s take on their fit to the role, this third phone call is designed to answer their questions and qualify them.
 Using the Confidential Candidate Brief we probe their career history to obtain a deep understanding of the fit and to assess what motivates and drives them.
 At the same time, we qualify each prospect’s commitment to putting in the time and energy required to meaningfully audition for the role.

 THE OUTPUT – LIST OF TIER 1 TALENT WHO WANT THE JOB

-From the very first contact the recruiting process strikes the right note with prospects.
+From the very first contact the Inside-Out Approach™ recruiting process strikes the right note with prospects.
 The process successfully addresses the new recruitment paradigm, resulting in a short list of tier 1 talent who are not only qualified but now want the role.
-The “hunted” have become the “hunters.”
+IN essence, the “hunted” have become the “hunters.”

 Part 4 - Talent Assessment

 Executive interviews are different from other interviews – they need to be, there’s more at stake.
 As key as the candidate’s knowledge, skills, experience, and track record are, it is vital that the interview process also evaluates the candidate’s personal qualities (e.g., values, work ethic, leadership style, and passion) to ensure the right cultural fit.
 It is this fit that leads to a productive resonance between the candidate and the rest of the executive team.
 The interview process for key executive positions takes longer than for subordinate positions.
 Really getting to know a candidate takes time.
 But it’s time well spent.